Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

-What is a Ground Wire?
+What Is a Ground Wire?

-Ground This is a protective conductor, included to prevent shock and/or fire.
+This is a protective conductor, included to prevent shock and/or fire.
 Ground is also known as "earth" in some countries.

-The supply from the transformer feeding your home is split phase and in the U.S., 2 hots in addition to a neutral are provided.
+The supply from the transformer feeding your home is split-phase and in the U.S., 2 hots in addition to a neutral are provided.
 Lower power appliances are connected between either of the hots and neutral and this gives a 120 volt supply.
 The voltage between the two hots is 240 volt for supplying higher power appliances.

-Ground - The Protective Conductor
+Ground: The Protective Conductor

 The fault could be due to:

 - Breakdown of insulation.
-For instance insulation on cores of the power flex could become damaged inside an appliance or insulating spacers could become dislodged.
-Also metal parts such as screws or nuts which have come undone could bridge the gap between hot and the metal casing
+For instance, insulation on cores of the power flex could become damaged inside an appliance or insulating spacers could become dislodged.
+Also, metal parts such as screws or nuts which have come undone could bridge the gap between hot and the metal casing

 - Making contact with a power cable when drilling through a wall

-What Happens During a Fault if an Appliance isn't Grounded?
+What Happens During a Fault If an Appliance Isn't Grounded?

-If they are lucky and have rubber soled shoes and are standing on a dry floor, they may just experience a tingling sensation.
-However if conditions are damp, they have wet hands and standing outdoors, they are more likely to experience a severe shock.
-If one hand touches the appliance and the other touches a grounded object, e.g pipework, poles, radiators or whatever, current will travel across their heart, a more dangerous scenario.
+If they are lucky and have rubber-soled shoes and are standing on a dry floor, they may just experience a tingling sensation.
+However, if conditions are damp, they have wet hands and are standing outdoors, they are more likely to experience a severe shock.
+If one hand touches the appliance and the other touches a grounded object (e.g pipework, poles, radiators or whatever), current will travel across their heart, a more dangerous scenario.
 If the person is unlucky or has a heart condition, this can kill.

 Why Does Current Flow to Ground?

 Grounding the neutral of the supply transformer is a safety measure taken to eliminate dangerous rises in potential (greater than the hot voltage) on the hot or neutral conductors entering a home.
 This could occur for instance if a very high voltage power line (possibly hundreds of kilovolts) breaks and lands on a "low" voltage (120 volt) line.
 Another scenario is the insulation between the primary and secondary of the transformer being breached.
 This could allow the primary voltage (>10kv) to appear on the secondary.
 Yet another possibility is a lightning strike on the lines.
-Basically grounding the neutral pulls down the voltage of the line so that neutral is close to 0 volts and the voltage on either of the hot lines doesn't greatly exceed 120 volts.
+Static charge can also cause a buildup of voltage on lines.

 How Does Grounding Solve the Problem?